Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Results: Preparation of product and bracelet states

-The blockaded subspace is encoded into atom positions encoded as a ring, with nearest-neighbor distances given by \cref{eq:atom_distance}.
-Atom positions are rounded to the nearest $0.1\mu$m, and the tops and bottoms of the rings are flattened to conform to the $2\mu$m row spacing constraints of Aquila \cite{wurtz2023aquila}.
-Some example atom positions are shown in Fig.~\ref{fig:analog_program}.
-All experimental data were acquired through Aquila using QuEra's exclusive access mode during the month of August 2025, and all shots were post-selected on fully filled arrays.
+The blockaded subspace is encoded into a ring of atoms arranged in a ring, with nearest-neighbor distances given by \cref{eq:atom_distance}.
+Atom positions are rounded to the nearest $0.1~\mu$m, and the tops and bottoms of the rings are flattened to conform to the $2~\mu$m row spacing constraints of Aquila \cite{wurtz2023aquila}.
+Some example atom positions are shown in \cref{fig:analog_program}.
+All data from Aquila was acquired using QuEra's exclusive access mode during the month of August 2025, and all shots were post-selected on fully filled arrays.

 There is added complexity when using Aquila due to a measurement error of $\sim 7\%$ in misidentification of the Rydberg state as ground and, when using local detuning, an additional $\sim 10\%$ error in misidentification of the ground state, which renders naive frequentist bitstring counting unreliable for large bitstrings.
 To address this, we employ a Bayesian postprocessing method based on expectation maximization (EM, see~\cref{sec:bayes}), which reconstructs the pre-measurement probability distribution by modeling readout as an asymmetric bit-flip channel, with the probability of the target state taken from the reconstructed distribution unless otherwise noted.
 Uncertainties in the estimated probabilities are quantified using a nonparametric bootstrap to obtain 95\% confidence intervals.
 In \cref{sec:product_state_results}, we fit the amplification $A$ to \cref{eq:amp_power_law} via weighted nonlinear least squares, taking the 95\% CI for $\alpha$ from the fit covariance under the constraint $\alpha < 1$.
 The intervals are propagated through $n = 1/(1-\alpha)$, with $n\to\infty$ (reported as ``$\ge$'') when the upper bound reaches one.